mrkrabs206/GVideo-PlayerHTML5/README.md

-# GVideo-Player_ForYT2009
+# GVideo-PlayerHTML5
-A recreation of the Google Video player (2006-2010) in HTML5 for any YT2009 instance!
+A recreation of the Google Video player (2006-2010) in HTML5!

 WARNING: It's in alpha developement and please submit issues for any bugs